- Agarwood Related Articles

-Because, three decades ago, people made incense differently to what they do currently.
+Three decades ago, people made incense differently from what they do currently.

 Let me begin with a story.

-Saigon (now is Ho Chi Minh City), in the 1970s, in a local incense manufacturer, my mom had been rolling incenses for a living.
-Back then, there was no fragrance oil, no industrial glue, and no dyeing colour in the incense making process.
+Saigon (now is Ho Chi Minh City), in the 1970s, my mom had been rolling incense for a living in a local incense manufacturer.
+There was no fragrance oil, no industrial glue, and no dyeing colour in the incense making process.